 The district will maintain all documents and records in a manner consistent with current legal requirements and administrative best practices.
 School employees are required to treat confidential information appropriately and to take reasonable precautions to ensure that private information is not unnecessarily disclosed to those who do not need such access.
 Health records will always be stored separately from other student and employee files.

 Paper records will be stored in secure locations based on the sensitivity of the information.
 Electronic records will be properly secured and will be archived with adequate safeguards implemented to ensure that technological advancements do not cause the records to become inaccessible.
-The district’s technology director will regularly evaluate the district’s overall document retention program to determine whether the district’s retention practices are current.
-The technology director is responsible for making recommendations regarding the program as needed to the superintendent.
+The Chief Officer of Business and Operations will regularly evaluate the district’s overall document retention program to determine whether the district’s retention practices are current and will make recommendations regarding the program as needed to the superintendent.

 No document will be destroyed if it pertains to a pending claim, even if the document was otherwise scheduled for destruction.

 The superintendent is responsible for maintaining adequate records to effectively plan, operate, evaluate, and make required reports on the district’s education program.
 These records will be maintained as long as the superintendent determines appropriate based on the specific records.

 All student education records will be maintained in compliance with the district’s policy regarding FERPA, Oklahoma Department of Career and Technology Education, and Oklahoma State Department of Education.
 In addition to those standards, school personnel will comply with the following document retention standards:

 The registrar is responsible for maintaining student transcripts for 80 years from the student’s last day of enrollment in the district.
 The transcript shall contain the following information:

 - Telephone listing